isaacarneill/isaacarneill.github.io/README.md

 ### Isaac Arneill Portfolio Website

-This will link to any repositories relevant to my portfolio.
+This website will link to any relevant github repositories for my portfolio.